 The purpose of the equivalent equations, as shown above, is to provide a direct link between logarithmic form and exponential form.
 Understanding this basic concept can help us solve some algebra problems that require switching from one form to another.

-Let’s examine further how the variables M, N and b are rearranged when logarithmic form is expressed as exponential form, vice versa.
+Let’s examine further how the variables M, N and b are rearranged when the logarithmic form is expressed as exponential form, vice versa.

 Observations of the “switch” in positions of the variables: